 Last time we spoke about differences between UI/UX and what comes first, however, we’ve focused more on the usability and less on what makes a user come back to your interface, over and over again.
 In this article, we’ll focus on several factors that will help you “deal” your system’s UX among stakeholders and keep them hooked.

 It’s no brain-cracker, your user’s desire is born inside its brain (particularly in the limbic system – a part of the brain where all of our emotions, memories and past experiences reside).
 That is why the success of your app, website or any piece of software is built around your user’s desire.

 The human brain has several areas responsible for what we feel.
 These comprise the limbic (emotional) system, that, according to Simon Sinek (a well know marketing consultant), drives our decision making.

-Relating to the UX bible written by Don Norman (an academic in the field of usability engineering, design and cognitive science): “Emotional Design”, our emotional system consists of three distinct, yet tightly interconnected levels: the reflective, visceral, and behavioral level.
-Each of them influences our daily experience of the world and are main decision drivers.
+Relating to the UX bible written by Don Norman (an academic in the field of usability engineering, design and cognitive science): “Emotional Design”, our emotional system consists of three distinct, yet tightly interconnected levels: the reflective, visceral, and behavioural level.
+Each of them influences our daily experience of the world and are the main decision drivers.

 The reflective level

-As Don Norman states, is “…the home of reflection, of conscious thought, of learning of new concepts and generalizations about the world” therefore, it is safe to assume this one relates to the way we see ourselves among others and how would the usage or acquisition of a product would screen us among our peers.
+As Don Norman states, is “…the home of reflection, of conscious thought, of learning of new concepts and generalizations about the world” therefore, it is safe to assume this one relates to the way we see ourselves among others and how would the usage or acquisition of a product screen us among our peers.